Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Applications in Hyperspectral Image Processing and Analysis

 Overall, image-to-image generation methods based on conditional diffusion models \cite{ref57,ref58} fundamentally generate images from noise, rather than directly converting existing ones, by using bootstrap images as conditional inputs to conditional DDPMs.
-To achieve a true image-to-image conversion, Yu et al. proposed UnmixDiff \cite{ref87}.
-This model explores the feasibility of depth generative models in HSI (Hyperspectral Image) synthesis, synthesizing HSIs from the perspective of material distribution and introducing a clear physical interpretation into the task.
-By integrating an unmixing autoencoder within the diffusion generation model, hyperspectral image synthesis is projected from the high-dimensional spectral domain to a low-dimensional abundance domain.
+To achieve a true image-to-image conversion that respects HSI physics, Yu et al. proposed UnmixDiff \cite{ref87}.
+This model explores the feasibility of depth generative models in HSI synthesis, synthesizing HSIs strictly from the perspective of material distribution and introducing a clear physical interpretation into the task, as shown in Figure~\ref{image9}.
+By integrating an unmixing autoencoder within the diffusion generation model, hyperspectral image synthesis is projected from the high-dimensional spectral domain to a physically meaningful low-dimensional abundance domain.
 This significantly reduces computational complexity and effectively boosts the spectral fidelity of the generated HSIs.
-Constructing a diffusion generation model in the abundance space also allows for the generation of HSIs with realistic spatial details while maintaining spectral consistency.
-This type of approach notably employs self-supervised learning to extract feature embeddings from input patches.
-These embeddings then serve as conditional inputs, guiding the diffusion model's learning process.
-Crucially, this method preserves the spatial arrangement of each color patch from the original image, enabling the generated patches to be seamlessly assembled into a large and coherent image.
+Building a diffusion generation model in the abundance space also lets you make HSIs with realistic spatial details while keeping the spectral consistency, as the diffusion process is now constrained to generate physically plausible material fractions rather than arbitrary pixel intensities.
+This kind of method uses self-supervised learning to get feature embeddings from input patches.
+These embeddings then act as conditional inputs that help the diffusion model learn.
+This method keeps the original image's color patches in the same place, which is very important because it lets the generated patches fit together perfectly to make a big, coherent and radiometrically accurate image.